LiamLlamazares/math_blog/_posts/2022-05-27-The-Bochner-integral.md

 -   The Bochner integral is a way of integrating functions $f$ from a measure space to a Banach space.

--   Like the Lebesgue integral, it is first constructed for piecewise constant functions $\mathcal{A}$ and extended continuously to the completion $\overline{\mathcal{A}}$.
+-   Like the Lebesgue integral, the Bochner integral is first constructed for piecewise constant functions $\mathcal{A}$ and extended continuously to the completion $\overline{\mathcal{A}}$.